-1. Navigate to the IFSTA Account Login: https://moodle.ifsta.org/course/view.php?id=8414
+- 1. Navigate to the IFSTA Account Log-In: https://moodle.ifsta.org/course/view.php?id=8414 - 2.
+To enroll, you will be directed to create an account with username and password.
+You can use "EASY" and "FREE," or use your current IFSTA username and password.

-- 2. To enroll, you will be directed to create an account with a username and password.
-You can use "EASY" and "FREE" or use your current IFSTA username and password. - 3.
-When you log in, you will see the home screen for the Vision 20/20 Essentials of Community Risk Reduction with all six eLearning courses.
-Select the "Click here to build your home fire and life safety expertise" then enter the enrollment key CRR8413. - 4.
-The new YFPI course (Vision 20/20 course no. 6) is the first course on the page.
-Select to enter.
+3. When you log in, go to the ResourceOne tab, and click on it.
+Upon doing so you will see IFSTA Free Courses for Individuals on the upper right portion of your screen.
+Clicking there will take you to the home screen for the Vision 20/20 Essentials of Community Risk Reduction series of e-learning courses.
+Select the "Introduction to Youth Firesetting Prevention and Intervention" course.

-Note: When a learner completes the YFPI course and exits the course, they return to the main page, and the quiz is now available.
-They can review their responses and retake the test if necessary.
-Print your score when you score 80% or better on the quiz.
+Note: When a learner completes and exits the course, they return to the main page where the quiz is now available.
+They can review their responses and take the test again if necessary.
+When you score 80% or better on the quiz, print your score.

 Firefox, Chrome and Safari are the browsers that work best with the courseware.
-Contact the Help Desk for issues with the function of the course: support@osufpp.org.
+Contact the Help Desk for issues with function of the course: support@osufpp.org.